“CHALLENGES OF INTERCULTURAL FORMATION COMMUNITIES”

-7. To take on the essential attitudes which make possible honest dialogue and listening, sincere openness, overcoming of stereotypes and prejudices, and a unity of missionary fraternity within the diversity of our cultural differences.
+7. To take on the essential attitudes which make possible interculturality: dialogue and listening, sincere openness, overcoming of stereotypes and prejudices, and a unity of missionary fraternity within the diversity.

 8. To promote workshops to reflect upon and experience interculturality.

 9. To suggest that Fr.
-General writes a circular letter to animate and promote the proper Claretian attitude towards intercultural living in our Congregation
+General writes a circular letter to animate and promote intercultural living together in our Congregation

-10. To evaluate and reflect upon the experiences of apostolic intercultural communities that exist in the Congregation.
+10. To evaluate, systematize, and socialize the experiences of apostolic intercultural communities that exist in the Congregation.

 11. To take on assignments and apostolic undertakings oriented and dedicated to be close to oppressed cultures and the excluded.